 Adjustable bases generally pair with a wired or wireless remote control.
 If you prefer wireless to wired, this is important to keep in mind.
 Also consider how many preset functions you want the remote to have and whether you want memory settings.
 Some remotes allow you to save your preferred settings, while others won’t offer as much customization.

-As we noted above, adjustable beds tend to be on the pricier side.
-But there’s still a lot of variation when it comes to price.
 As a general rule, adjustable bed frames can cost anywhere from approximately $1,000 to more than $3,500.
 That’s a big range!
 It’s helpful to establish your budget up front so you can narrow your search accordingly.

 The motor-powered nature of adjustable beds means that many of them have a weight limit.
 You’ll need to tally up the weight of your mattress, your body weight, and the weight of your sleep partner (if applicable) to determine whether an adjustable base can accommodate you.
 If you’re not certain about the weight of your mattress, contact its manufacturer.

 Some adjustable beds come with a trial period, so you can test them out in the comfort of your own home.
 These trial periods often range from 30 to 100 days, and you can usually return the frame for free if you initiate the return during the trial period.
 In other cases, the sale of an adjustable bed is final.
 If you’re worried about committing to an adjustable bed sight unseen, look for a model that includes a trial period.

 In many cases, adjustable beds come with 10-year limited warranties.
 Be sure to read the fine print, since the terms can vary between the bed’s various parts.

 How to Get the Most Out of Your Adjustable Bed